Applications due Monday, November 1, 2021

 PLEASE NOTE: At this time, we are planning for an in-person workshop experience.
 We are monitoring the COVID-19 pandemic situation.
 If it becomes necessary for us to shift to a remote format for public health and safety based on CDC and U-M guidelines, we will communicate this update as soon as possible on our website and to all program applicants.

 June 17–July 1, 2022.
 Students selected as fellows are expected to arrive Friday, June 17 and by 4:00 pm (EDT) and depart no sooner than Friday, July 1 after 4:00 pm (EDT).

 All applicants must be enrolled in a doctoral degree program in a humanities or humanistic social science discipline at a PhD-granting institution within the United States.
 Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshop takes place.
-Applicants cannot have a graduation date on or after July 1, 2022.
+Applicants cannot have a graduation date on or before July 1, 2022.
 International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities; HWW is not responsible for issuing visa paperwork.